 “The customer is always right” is an all too familiar mantra famous for putting staff at the back of a very long line of clients.
 But in actuality, the most successful businesses in the world think quite differently to this, believing rather, that your workforce is in fact the true value generator in any business.
 In other words, the ability to leverage employee value and create job satisfaction now plays a more critical role than ever in a global economy.
 Richard Branson advises, “Loyal employees create loyal customers, who in turn create happy shareholders.
 So if you look after your staff, they’ll look after your customers.
 It’s really that simple”.
 So how do you maintain a good HR policy that produces highly productive and passionate people?

-We’ve all seen it: An employee starts off as a star but then gradually productivity and attitude deteriorates.
+We’ve all seen it: An employee starts off as a star but then gradually productivity and attitude deteriorate.
 This is the all-too-familiar effect of hiring someone based on résumé alone.
 A key pressure point lies in equally understanding if there is a mutual cultural fit.
-So while skills and experience are major factors to consider, don’t overlook crucial qualitative matters like personality compliment and synergy with the environment.
+So while skills and experience are major factors to consider, don’t overlook crucial qualitative matters like personality complement and synergy with the environment.
 Moreover, tapping into a candidate’s value system will give you a lot of insight into how the brand resonates with them on a personal level.
 This will weigh heavily on how likely they’ll be to instinctively live the brand and practice its ethos.

 Help them be better

 A business that is experienced by its employees as investing in its people is a business that will enjoy reciprocity and mutual respect.
 Training is an investment in a good staff compliment, communicating that you see your staff as future assets.
 Further to this, well-trained workers require less monitoring and can be left to take initiative.
-Interestingly, Ritz-Carlton ‘Service Values’ empower their people to create memorable and personal guest experiences allocating each staff member a special budget to enhance a guest’s experience if and when they see an opportunity.
+Interestingly, Ritz-Carlton's ‘Service Values’ empower their people to create memorable and personal guest experiences allocating each staff member a special budget to enhance a guest’s experience if and when they see an opportunity.
 ‘Empowered employee’ equals ‘happy customer’.

 Help them understand their own potential